LunarG/VulkanTools/vkconfig/vkconfig.md

 - Ubuntu packages: Upon installing the `lunarg-vkconfig` package, the tools will be available from the command line as `vkconfig`.
 - Linux tarball: The vkconfig executable comes pre-built.
 Run vkconfig on the command line.
 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
 User can also invoke from a command line.
 - macOS: The tool is provided as an application bundle.
-Run it by double clicking the bundle from a file explorer.
+Run it by double-clicking the bundle from a Finder window.

 --------------
 ## Terminology

 ***[Vulkan Layer](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md#layers)***: A layer is an optional library that can intercept Vulkan functions on their way from the Vulkan application down to the Vulkan drivers.
-Multiple layers can be chained together to use multiple layer functionalities simultanously.
+Multiple layers can be chained together to use multiple layer functionalities simultaneously.

 ***Vulkan Layers Configuration***: A collection of Vulkan Layers executed in [a specific order](#vulkan-layers-execution-order-overview) with specific settings for each layer.